tudasc/MetaCG/pymetacg/README.md

 By default, the resulting dynamic library will be installed in `<installation prefix>/lib/<python version>/site-packages`.
 To override the installation path, use `-DCMAKE_INSTALL_PYTHON_LIBDIR`.
-Finally, make sure that the installation directory in found by Python, e.g., by using the `PYTHONPATH` environment variable.
+Finally, make sure that the installation directory is found by Python, e.g., by using the `PYTHONPATH` environment variable.

 Test whether `pymetacg` was built successfully:
 ```bash